-Heart bypass surgery, clinically known as Coronary Artery Bypass Grafting (CABG), is a procedure performed when coronary arteries are too severely blocked to be treated with medication or stents.
-A healthy blood vessel from the chest, leg, or arm is used as a graft to create a new route around the blocked artery, restoring blood flow to the heart muscle and reducing chest pain along with the risk of a heart attack.
-The procedure is performed under general anesthesia, typically requires a 2 to 3 day ICU stay, and most patients return to full daily activity within 6 to 12 weeks.
-CABG is one of the most commonly performed cardiac surgeries worldwide, with success rates of 95 to 98 percent at established cardiac centres, and is particularly beneficial for patients with multi-vessel disease, left main artery blockage, or reduced heart pumping function.
+Heart bypass surgery, clinically known as Coronary Artery Bypass Grafting (CABG), is performed when coronary arteries are too severely blocked for medication or stents.
+A healthy blood vessel from the chest, leg, or arm is grafted to reroute blood flow around the blockage, reducing chest pain and heart attack risk.
+The procedure requires general anaesthesia, a two to three day ICU stay, and most patients return to full activity within six to twelve weeks.
+Success rates at established cardiac centres range from 95 to 98 percent.

-According to Dr. Vishal Khullar, an experienced Cardiothoracic Surgeon, Heart bypass surgery is recommended when blockages are too extensive for stenting, and when performed at the right time, it provides long-lasting symptom relief and a meaningful reduction in future cardiac events.
+According to Dr. Vishal Khullar, a specialist in cardiothoracic surgery, “Bypass surgery is recommended when blockages are too extensive for stenting.
+Performed at the right time, it provides long-lasting symptom relief and a meaningful reduction in future cardiac events.”

 Diagnosed with multi-vessel coronary disease and unsure if bypass is the right next step?